In this Article

 Some babies may be sensitive to the dairy intake of their mother as well.
-Close monitoring of symptoms such as overall restless behaviour, diarrhoea, vomiting, relentless crying, flatulence or noisy bowels could indicate to this.
+Close monitoring of symptoms such as overall restless behaviour, diarrhoea, vomiting, relentless crying, flatulence or noisy bowels could indicate this.

 You might wonder, ‘Why is cow milk bad for babies?’
-Cow’s milk has a higher concentration of proteins, sodium, calcium and Vitamin D and sometimes strains the digestive systems of babies.
+Cow’s milk has a higher concentration of proteins, sodium, calcium, and Vitamin D, and sometimes strains the digestive systems of babies.
 You must watch out for the following symptoms to ensure your baby is able to digest cow’s milk well.

-In case your baby does seem to have an allergy to cow’s milk, you should consult your doctor for alternatives to cow’s milk such as soy milk.
+In case your baby does seem to have an allergy to cow’s milk, you should consult your doctor for alternatives to cow’s milk, such as soy milk.

-What to Do if Your Baby Refuses to Drink Cow Milk?
+What to Do if Your Baby Refuses to Drink Cow Milk

 There are a few tips that may help your child accept cow’s milk more willingly.